-Space Jam is the story of cartoon aliens stealing the talent from basketball players circa 1996, and Michael Jordan plays them in a basketball match with the Looney Tunes on his side.
+Space Jam is the story of cartoon aliens stealing the talent from basketball players circa 1996, and Michael Jordan plays them in a basketball game with the Looney Tunes on his side.
 I think I need to watch it again.
 Probably the most bizarre thing I’ve ever seen.

 You’ve probably seen it already.